 Tenant Insurance (sometimes called renter’s insurance) generally offers similar coverage as house insurance.
 It protects a tenant’s belongings in the case of a fire, theft, and flood.
 The coverage you receive depends on your policy.

-A lot of tenants avoid purchasing insurance for reasons such as cost, or the assumption that the landlord will cover the cost of damaged possessions.
+A lot of tenants avoid purchasing insurance for reasons such as cost.
+Sometimes tenants assume that their landlords will cover the cost of damaged possessions.
 This is not always the case.

 Like any other insurance policies, you can choose one that fits your needs.
 It’s certainly better to plan for the worst, than have to deal with the repercussions of not being prepared.